 - Leverage Collective Problem-Solving

-- A small circle of peers comes together twice a month.
+- Small circle of peers comes together (w/o external experts).

-- Others share how they deal or might deal with it, i.e. co-creating strategies.
+- Others share how they would deal with problem.

-- After meeting, peer X takes action and shares results at following meeting.
+- Frank takes action and shares results at following meeting.

 - Lead with Transparency